Severson-Group/eMach/docs/source/machines/SynR/index.rst

-BSPM Design
+SynR Design
 ####################################

-This section provides documentation for the BSPM design supported by eMach.
+This section provides documentation for the SynR design supported by eMach.
 This includes documentation on both the ``Machine`` class and on the natively supported operating point class as well.

 .. toctree::
     :maxdepth: 3
     :numbered:

-    bspm_machine
+    SynR_machine
-    bspm_oper_pt
+    SynR_oper_pt